With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Want to treat yourself to that rare twice-in-a-year only mani-pedi combo or hair treatment?
 Visit sites like Groupon for packages at discounted rates.

-28. Avoid fees from simple transactions
+- Avoid fees from simple transactions

-You may not know it but you can also save substantially from low-cost fees charged for your simple transactions.
-These may only amount to a couple of dollars every single time, but they can accumulate over time and you’d realize it’s a substantial amount you could have added to your rainy day savings.
+These fees may only amount to a couple of dollars every single time, but they can accumulate over time.
+Suddenly you realize it’s a substantial amount of money you could have added to your rainy day savings.

-Studies show that the average atm fee for simple transactions is $4.54.
-Save this amount by using your bank’s atm as much as possible to avoid inter-bank charges.
+Save this amount by using your bank’s ATM as much as possible to avoid inter-bank charges.

-29. Take advantage of bank sign-up bonuses
+- Take advantage of bank sign-up bonuses

 Need recommendations?
 My favorite is American Express.
 They offer 0% APR for the first year and $100 FREE after you spend $2000 using your new Blue Cash Everyday® Card.